ashley-yao/up206a-groupProject/Group Assignments/Week 4_Mini Group Assignment.md

 ### Data update:

-**Ashley:**: In addition to the data listed in our original proposal, we will be adding OSMnx data to build walksheds around the parks.
+**Ashley:** In addition to the data listed in our original proposal, we will be adding OSMnx data to build walksheds around the parks.

-**Katrina:**: In addition to the data we listed in our original proposal, we will be adding maps to represent LA County demographics by census tract: specifically, race, income, and education level.
+**Katrina:** In addition to the data we listed in our original proposal, we will be adding maps to represent LA County demographics by census tract: specifically, race, income, and education level.

 ### Concerns